How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 For help removing or gaining access to these areas of your grill, refer to your owner’s manual.

-Remove the grill grates and other cooking racks in your grill to gain access to your grease drip tray.
+Remove the grill grates and any other cooking racks from your grill to access the grease drip tray.
 Then, remove it from the grill.

-Once removed, clean the tray using any combination of vacuum, soapy water, washcloth, and grill brush that makes the most sense.
+Once removed, clean the tray using any combination of vacuum, soapy water, a washcloth, and a grill brush that makes the most sense.
 Let it dry completely.

 Cleaning your fire pot

 Remove the grease drip tray and heat deflector to access the pot.
-Carefully remove all the ash from the firepot using a vacuum cleaner, ash vac, or any other convenient method.
+Carefully remove all ash from the firepot using a vacuum cleaner, ash vac, or another convenient method.

 Afterward, use a clean rag, paper towel, or scraper to remove any remaining ash, soot, or dirt.
 Avoid using water to clean your fire pot, as you want to avoid adding moisture anywhere along your grill’s pellet-to-firepot process.